olliw42/storm32bgc/tstorm32 group buy stuff/README.md

 T-STorM32 Group Buy Stuff
 ===========

-This folder contains the files, which were used in the T-STorM32 group buy on rcgroups, initiated by geekness in February 2018.
+This folder contains the files, which were used in the T-STorM32 group buy on rcgroups, initiated by geekness in February 2018 (many thx geekness, and Mike_Kelly).
 It was comprised of the items

 - STorM32 board v3.32m
 - NT Imu module v2.11